sergevar/paulgrahamblog/cleaned/hiring.md

 [^2]: If a company tried to pay employees this way, they'd be called unfair.
 And yet when they buy some startups and not others, no one thinks of calling that unfair.

 [^3]: The 1/10 success rate for startups is a bit of an urban legend.
 It's suspiciously neat.
 My guess is the odds are slightly worse.

-Thanks to Jessica Livingston for reading drafts of this, to the friends I promised anonymity to for their opinions about hiring, and to Karen Nguyen and the Berkeley CSUA for organizing this talk.